dxdydz/321/riverinegypt.md

 ## Equipment
 - 3 trios in five colors
 - Bag for random drawing (N.B., three bags are even nicer, if you have them.
 Bowls work well if players can be trusted not to peek.)
-- (Optional, but nice to have) 9 playing cards or coasters or beer mats or similar
+- (Optional, but recommended) 9 playing cards or coasters or beer mats or similar

 ## Setup
 - Place all the pyramids in the bag.
 If using three bags, separate the pyramids by size, one size for each bag.
 - Draw 3 large, 3 medium, and 3 small pieces from the bag.
 Place these in a line between the two players.
 If using playing cards, lay the playing cards face down in a line first and place the pieces on top of them, one piece per card.
+These are the nine segments of river you'll be battling for.
 - Each player draws a large, a medium, and a small.
+This forms their hand.
 - Choose a player to go first.

 ## Gameplay
 - Players take turns
 - On your turn you do the following, in order:
-  - You must play a piece from your hand to an unclaimed segment of river, if possible
+  - You **must** play a piece from your hand to an unclaimed segment of river, if possible
-  - You may claim a segment of river
+  - You **may** claim a segment of river
-  - You must draw a replacement piece, if possible
+  - You **must** draw a replacement piece, if possible

 ### Playing a Piece
 - To play a piece from your hand, move one piece from your hand to an available spot on your side of an unclaimed river segment.
 Each river segment has space for 2 pieces on either side.
 If you have already played 2 pieces to a river segment, you may not play a third.
 If your opponent has already claimed a river segment, you may no longer play any pieces to that segment.